BeyondTheClouds/enoslib/docs/tutorials/quickstart.rst

 * a command line interface
 * a set of `enostask` to orchestrate a minimal experience
-* a minimal ansible code with the action `deploy`, `backup`, `destroy` actions
+* a minimal ansible code with the action `deploy`, `backup`, `destroy` actions (Ansible is located in dedicated files by default).
 * third party tools like `sphinx` (documentation), `pytest` (unit tests), `tox` and a `travis` integration.